Walmart is shaking up the ecommerce landscape with its answer to Fulfillment by Amazon: Walmart Fulfillment Services (WFS).

 Requirements to use Walmart Fulfillment Services

-- US Business Tax ID (SSN not accepted)
+- US Business Tax ID or valid business license

 - Primary product categories, catalog size and related information (e.g. total SKUs you initially plan to fulfill with WFS)